tdg5/blog/_posts/2015-02-28-eager-boolean-operators-a-pattern-to-continue-never-using.md

 language like C, but I had reservations about whether or not something that must be a pretty minor micro-optimization could bubble all the way up into a higher level language like Ruby.
-To find out, I put together the following benchmark, again making use of the [benchmark-ips gem](https://github.com/evanphx/benchmark-ips):
+To find out, I put together the following benchmark, again making use of the [benchmark-ips gem][GitHub.com - benchmark-ips]:

 ```ruby
 require "benchmark/ips"